JoelMichaelRutter/Learnpulse-MS3/README.md

 * To be able to search for trainee data.
 * To be able to get out of the application at specific breakpoints or back out of an application function if a mistake is made.
 ### **Planning**
-To ensure that I entered the development phase of this project, I decided to create a plan using Microsoft Visio of how the logic of the program would work.
+To ensure that I entered the development phase of this project on strong footing, I decided to create a plan using Microsoft Visio of how the logic of the program would work.
 I have attached an image of the plan below.
 Please note: the project has evolved to promote a more positive user experience since the planning phase so some functionality may be different.
 ![learnpulse-program-flow](assets/images/learnpulse-program-plan.png)
 # **Functional Features**
 ## General